 - Stay on-topic.
 This is a site for people to record their memories of New Zealand's experience of the Vietnam War.

-Manatu Taonga Ministry for Culture and Heritage reserves the right to terminate accounts immediately at its discretion (in the event of such things as criminal behaviour or personal abuse of staff, for example).
-Manatu Taonga Ministry for Culture and Heritage may also implement a period of individual pre-moderation instead of or in addition to the following, at its discretion.
+Manatū Taonga Ministry for Culture and Heritage (MCH) reserves the right to terminate accounts immediately at its discretion (in the event of such things as criminal behaviour or personal abuse of staff, for example).
+MCH may also implement a period of individual pre-moderation instead of or in addition to the following, at its discretion.

 If you fail to abide by these House Rules, the following procedures will be followed in most cases.